abradley2/backbone-boilerplate/README.md

 ### Purpose

-This is a starting point to facilitate quick development of the client in web sites and applications.
-The only included client-side libraries are jQuery, Lodash, and Backbone, but of course all these are optional (just so often used by me that I've chosen to include them here).
+This is a starting point to facilitate quick development of Backbone.js front-ends

-This solution does not include a back end and leaves it to you. http-server is included along with a script to spin it up as a prototyping convenience.

 ### Prerequisites